canmom/canmom.github.io/_drafts/livereads/adventure-time/season-2.md

 So this episode does not so much reject the premise of Hobbes's _Leviathan_ - that an all powerful monarch is necessary for a harmonious society - but does then go on to say that it's not just unnecessary but actually kind of harmful for the monarch to actually _do_ anything!
 Instead, the function of the monarch can be found instead in the social relations themselves, codified in the 'royal rules'.

 What is this 'monarch', that cannot act except as governed by a particular logic, and arises not from a particular individual's actions but from the totality of social relations?
-Well obviously it's capital.
-(Come on, what did you think I was gonna say.)
+My immediate answer is capital... but perhaps a similar concept could apply to previous societies.
+(Fredy Perlman can pop up here and say 'Leviathan'!)

-Perhaps, then, this episode is basically a defense of the kind of political economy that Marx criticised in _Capital_.
-I think I've probably reached far enough given that we're talking about an episode with about five different spanking jokes, so I'll leave it at that.
+[Jackie](https://baeddel.tumblr.com) pointed out that in medieval Ireland prior to the English conquest, there was a complicated system of federal authority, with between five and nine kingdoms each ruled by a king.
+In the legal fiction, these kings were all subject to a presumed High King - but for much of history, this High King was mostly a ceremonial title, and in practice, the nominal High Kings - whose claims were disputed up until the very last one! - ruled over just their own kingdoms.
+But despite not actually excercising authority, the nominal existence of these High Kings helped justify the social order.
+(Feel free to dispute my vague understanding if you actually know about this period of history!)

-As an alternative reading, [Jackie](https://baeddel.tumblr.com) pointed out that in medieval Ireland prior to the English conquest, there was a complicated system of federal authority, with between five and nine kingdoms each ruled by a king.
-In the legal fiction, these kings were all subject to a presumed High King - but for much of history, this High King was mostly a ceremonial title, and the High Kings - whose identity were disputed up until the very last one! - ruled over just their own kingdoms.
+And is the episode really saying this 'Silent King' is a good thing?
+Initially I read the episode as endorsing this idea, but on reflection I think it's more ambivalent.
+Like many things in _Adventure Time_, it's hard to tell just how seriously to take it.
+After all, it's easy to dismiss the goblins as just one more wacky village...

 ### Episode 15: _The Real You_